 *Editorial Note: The content of this article is based on the author’s opinions and recommendations alone.
 It has not been previewed, commissioned or otherwise endorsed by any credit card issuer.
 This site may be compensated through a credit card issuer partnership.

-This article was last updated Oct 24, 2018, but some terms and conditions may have changed or are no longer available.
-For the most accurate and up to date information please consult the terms and conditions found on the issuer website.
+This article was last updated Oct 24, 2018.
+Terms and conditions may have changed.
+For the most accurate information, please consult the issuer website.

-The information related to the Amazon Business American Express Card and the Amazon Business Prime American Express Card has been collected by CompareCards and has not been reviewed or provided by the issuer of this card prior to publication.
+The information related to the Amazon Business American Express Card has been collected by CompareCards and has not been reviewed or provided by the issuer of this card prior to publication.

 Terms apply to American Express benefits and offers.
 Visit americanexpress.com to learn more.